CAVEconnectome/AnnotationFrameworkInfoService/README.md

 ## Getting started
 Install docker.

-Edit annotationinfoservice/instance/config.cfg to include your deployment specific secret keys and neuroglancer server
+Edit annotationinfoservice/instance/config.cfg (see config.cfg.example) to include your deployment specific secret keys and neuroglancer server

 ```
   # spin up a postgres database on your localhost